Skip to main content

 • Profit margin

-The standard markup is 2.5-3.5x the employee's base wage.
-A tech earning $30/hr should be billed at $75-105/hr at minimum.
-If your markup is below 2.5x, you're almost certainly not covering full overhead.
+The standard markup is 2.5-3.5x the employee's fully loaded labor cost (base wage plus taxes, benefits, workers comp, and PTO — not just the base wage).
+A tech with a $50/hr loaded cost should be billed at $125-175/hr.
+If your markup is below 2.5x loaded cost, you're almost certainly not covering full overhead.

 Why Most Contractors Underprice